amusecode/amuse/doc/install/install-prerequisites-suse.rst

 Installing on OpenSuse 11
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section we asume a normal desktop install of OpenSuse 11.
+In this section we assume a normal desktop install of OpenSuse 11.
 Not
 all packages are available in the default OpenSuse package repository.
 We recommend to add the **Packman Repository** to the list of
-configured sofware reporistories (To do so, open Yast and go to
+configured software repositories (To do so, open Yast and go to
 *Software Repositories*).

 Python